gardener-attic/component-cli/docs/reference/component-cli_component-archive_signature_verify_rsa.md

 ### SEE ALSO

-* [component-cli component-archive signature verify](component-cli_component-archive_signature_verify.md)	 - command to verify the signature of a component-descriptor
+* [component-cli component-archive signature verify](component-cli_component-archive_signature_verify.md)	 - command to verify the signature of a component descriptor